What Do Dogs In a Park Teach Us About Our Emotions?

 Walking through the park, I’ll come across a wide variety of people going about their day, taking a break from work or going for a jog although my favourite tends to be people taking their dogs out for a walk.

 I simply love watching dogs.
 Apart from being simply adorable to look at, you have to love their spirit.
 They always mean well.
 They’re always there to protect their owner at a moments notice and will switch from playful and joyous one moment to being on alert and guarding the next.
 Even the smallest of dogs can sometimes forget their size and take on the responsibility of guarding their owners.

-Have you seen what happens when dogs start to approach each other?
+Have you seen what happens when dogs approach each other in a park?

 Some will be playful and friendly, generally sniffing parts we steer clear of as a way of saying hello.
 Others, though, may immediately stand on guard.
 You can see them eyeing off the other dog, suspect that danger may be approaching and standing ready to go into attack if they need to.

 What is even more interesting is watching how their owners respond in that situation.